polylang/.github/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Reproduced with**
+Describe your WordPress, theme and plugins version activated to reproduce the issue

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'